 Parking is free and there is lots of it, so getting a space shouldn’t be a problem.

-Tour option: Dart River Speed Boat operates from here, so if you’re up for an adventure consider booking a speed boat tour!
+Tour Option: Dart River Speed Boat operates from here, so if you’re up for an adventure consider booking a speed boat tour!
+There’s also a short wilderness walk at the end.

 Lake Wakatipu and Rees River